kearnz/autoimpute/README.md

 # make predictions on a new dataset using pooled parameters
 predictions = simple_lm.predict(X_test)

-# Control both the regression used and the MultipleImputer itself
+# Control both the regression used and the MiceImputer itself
-multiple_imputer_arguments = dict(
+mice_imputer_arguments = dict(
     n=3,
     strategy={"salary": "pmm", "gender": "bayesian binary logistic", "age": "norm"}, predictors={"salary": "all", "gender": ["salary", "education", "weight"]},